ViliKon/auora_chaser/README.md

 Navigation container is used so that users can switch from home page to the info page.

 The app now can succesfully alert users when there is a possibility of seeing aurora lights and show the data that leads to those conclusions. n the future, I have hopes of making the UI better and flesing the app out more.

+2025
+Currently working on the backend.
+Aiming to develope automated alerts and integrating AI to forecast aurora sightings.